 Markets for CFDs and Shares can be highly volatile.
 The prices of CFDs and their Underlying Products (shares or indices) may fluctuate rapidly and over wide ranges.
 The prices of CFDs will be influenced by, among other things, the market price of the underlying product of the CFD, the earnings and performance of the company or companies whose shares comprise the underlying product or a related index, the performance of the economy as a whole, the changing supply and demand relationships for the underlying product or related instruments and indices, governmental, commercial and trade programs and policies, interest rates, national and international political and economic events and the prevailing psychological characteristics of the relevant marketplace.

 Also sharp, sudden and unexpected movements in the underlying product’s price, may result in substantial and magnified profit or loss to you.
 Markets may not move in a smooth fashion, and price ‘gaps’ may occur with consecutive quotations far apart.
 There may not always be an opportunity for you to place an order or for our platform to execute an order at the price level which you have selected.
-One of the effects of this may be that stop loss orders are executed at unfavourable prices, either higher or lower than you may have anticipated, depending on the direction of your trade.Currency risk
+One of the effects of this may be that stop loss orders are executed at unfavourable prices, either higher or lower than you may have anticipated, depending on the direction of your trade.Crypto Currencies Risk

 Where you are trading a product denominated in a currency different from that in which you hold your account, fluctuations in the exchange rate affect your profit and loss.